 The Garmin eTrex 20x, our Best Buy winner, was the lightest (5.1 oz) and smallest unit tested.
 Many of our ski testers reached for this when heading out for a quick and light lap in the mountains.

 On the flip side, the Montana 680 is a beast.
 It was in the running for Editors' Choice, but lost the race due to its bulk and size.
 At 10.3 oz, we won't be bringing it on any lightweight-dependent adventures.

 When considering this metric we simply thought to ourselves - which unit could we take anywhere?
 We considered the units' features, durability, battery life, weight, size, and use with gloves.
 Units with a smaller design, longer battery life, and more features did better in this metric.

 The Garmin GPS MAP 64s is our Top Pick for Reliability with one of the highest ratings in this category.
 Even though it doesn't have the most features or the smallest construction, our testers felt it was the best for all weather conditions.
 The Magellan eXplorist 510 features a plethora of features, including a video and voice recorder and 3.2 MP camera.
-This made it the most versatile to fully document adventures.
+This made it the most versatile to thoroughly document adventures.

 Rechargeable batteries-These can save you a lot of money over time.

 USB cable-This USB Cable allows you to charge your device and connect it to your computer to transfer routes.

 Carrying Cases-Like with any electronics, it's important to protect it with a case.
 The GPSMAP 64s Slip Case and the eTrex Carrying Case are two options.

 Mounts-There are many different kinds of mounts available.
 One that is compatible with all of our award winners is the Garmin Friction Mount.